 - You'll want to link to where you found the original release.
 Avoid entering unofficial releases in this section.

-- Source Material:
+- Title of Original Material:

 - In this section, enter the specific name of the source material